 The future of math is statistics… and the language of that future is R: I’ve often thought there was way too little “statistical intuition” in the workplace.
 I think Author Benjamin would agree.

 Rumor has it that Joe Adler, author of the O’Reilly Book R in a Nutshell, has joined Linked In as a data scientist.
 But that does not keep him from still pumping out some interesting content over at OReilly.com.
 His latest article is about lookup performance in R. He does a great job giving code samples and explaining what he is doing.
 Worth reading, for sure.

 Stop wasting time reading my drivel.
 You need to head over the the DataWrangling.com blog and read Peter Skomoroch’s interview with Bradford Cross of FlightCaster.
 Peter wrote up this interview back in August 2009, so I’m a little late to this party.
 There’s some really great quotes in this interview.
-Here’s a few of my fav quotes from Cross: At Google, the research scientists prototype in python and R, and then port to C++ for the real scalable map reduce runs.
+Here’s a few of my fav quotes from Cross: Here’s a problem I think anyone who works with data and models can relate to:

 [caption id="attachment_594” align="alignleft” width="261” caption="This blog’s name in Chinese! “][/caption] I just came back from the future and let me be the first to tell you this: Learn some Chinese.
 And more than just cào nǐ niáng (肏你娘) which your friend in grad school told you means “Live happy with many blessings”.
 Trust me, I’ve been hanging with Madam Wu and she told me it doesn’t mean that.
 So how did I travel to the future to visit with Madam Wu, you ask?